King Kong 360

-King Kong: 360 3-D is an attraction which is included in the Studio Tour at Universal Studios Hollywood.
+King Kong 360 (previously known as King Kong: 360 3-D) is an attraction which is included in the Studio Tour at Universal Studios Hollywood.
 The attraction takes guests to a recreated version of Skull Island from Peter Jackson's 2005 blockbuster remake King Kong.
-It employs 3-D HD imagery on two 200 ft wide screens, tram motion, wind, water, and scent resulting in an immersive two and a half minute film.
-The attraction replaced King Kong Encounter which burned down in 2008 and The Collapsing Bridge.
-King Kong: 360 3-D made its debut on the Studio Tour on July 1, 2010.
+It employs HD imagery on two 200 ft wide screens (formerly 3-D), tram motion, wind, water, and scent resulting in an immersive two and a half minute film.
+The attraction is a successor to the previous King Kong Encounter which burned down in 2008 and it replaced The Collapsing Bridge.
+King Kong 360 made its debut on the Studio Tour on July 1, 2010.
+In 2026, it was announced that King Kong 360 would no longer be in 3-D.